we don't just give, we engage!

 She especially enjoyed the comfort reading a book before bedtime brought to her son Lubin.

 Later, her husband, Pascal, a native Parisian, began to read to their son and was learning to read and write in English himself.

-After a few years, Lubin, who was now reading his gift books by himself, was proudly displaying and sharing his ever-growing first library with friends and family.
+After a few years, Lubin, who was now reading his gift books by himself, proudly displayed and shared his ever-growing first library with friends and family.